-Prior to the Storm- Sandbag operation will be activated - details are attached in Appendix Q
+Prior to the Storm, sandbag operation will be activated.
+Details can be found in Appendix Q.

-Response (First 70 Hours)
+Response: First 70 Hours

-As described in Section 2, the response phase is generally defined as the first 70 contractor working hours following a storm.2 The County should activate this plan immediately following an event.
+As described in Section 2, the response phase is generally defined as the first 70 contractor working hours following a storm.
+This time frame is subject to change due to severity of the event and other disaster specific circumstances.
+The County should activate this plan immediately following an event.